fizmo/dropwizard-bundle-guice/README.md

     }

-In the simplest cases, your services `run` method will be empty, as the GuiceBundle will take care of adding classes to the environment.
+In the simplest cases, your service's `run` method will be empty, as the GuiceBundle will take care of adding classes to the environment.

 ## Binding Resources and Providers